dea-sg/meta-tx/README.md

 After deploying, do not forget to execute initialize function.

 ```
-await example.initialize(forwarder.address)
+await example.initialize(control.address)
 ```

-Deploy a contract (ForwarderUpgradeable) that executes the metatransaction.
-Execute initialize and set the name and version.
-The name and version are required for EIP712 authentication.
-You can see how to execute the metatransaction in forward.ts.
+You can see how to execute the metatransaction in test/forward.ts.

 ## For Developers